helm/charts/stable/prometheus/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Upgrading from previous chart versions.

+As of Chart version 5.0 this chart uses Prometheus 2.0.
+This version of prometheus introduces a new data format and is not compatible with the old format.
+It is recommended to install this as a new release, as updating existing releases will not work.
+See the [prometheus docs](https://prometheus.io/docs/prometheus/latest/migration/#storage) for instructions on retaining your old data.

 ## Configuration

 The following tables lists the configurable parameters of the Prometheus chart and their default values.